Andre2503/credit-risk-classification/README.md

 - Derogatory Marks
 - Total Debt

 The goal is to predict whether a loan is low-risk or high-risk using these features.
-We employed a linear regression model, dividing the main dataset into training (75%) and testing (25%) segments.
-Feature scaling was applied to enhance accuracy due to varying numerical magnitudes across features.
+A linear regression model was employed accessing the `LogisticRegression` module from the `sklearn` library.The main dataset was divided into training (75%) and testing (25%) segments using the `train_test_split` module from `sklearn`.
+Feature scaling using `StandardScaler` was applied to enhance accuracy due to varying numerical magnitudes across features.

 ## Results
 The training and testing models performed similarly, suggesting good generalization and effectiveness in handling new/ unseen data.
 The imbalance in the dataset did not significantly impact performance, possibly due to data standardization in preprocessing.